danielnjoo/hackamherst_workshops/flask/README.md

 ### Stretch: Step 7: Implement a DB!
 Commit hash: e7a3ca2f25d911deda3a7d424b54b586c7583004

+- Make sure to fill in your username/pw details in the connect URI!
 - First we download `pymongo` via `pip install pymongo`, we then add this to `requirements.txt` to make sure heroku knows to download it during deployment
 - Using heroku, we then attach a mLab MongoDB instance, and post comments (documents) to a collection inside our database, which we then pull every time somebody views the page
   - DB hierarchy: DB > Collection > Documents